fpozoc/dotfiles/README.md

 # dotfiles
-fpozoc's shell, zsh, tmux, git, config files and some stuff for migration
+fpozoc's shell, zsh, tmux, git, aliases, config files and some stuff for migration